frankshearar/Home/Package-applicability.md

 * Enable package consumers to identify incompatible packages
 * Lead package consumers down the golden path by selecting the latest compatible version of a package at initial install as well update
 * Safeguard package consumers from installing an incompatible version of a package
-* Provide steps package consumers can take to either install the selected version of a package, or identify and install a compatible version of the package
+* Surface actionable information that enables package consumers to either install the selected version of a package, or identify and install a compatible version of the package

 ## Solution
 >Note: The workflow below focuses on the end-user experience and does not go into implementation details.
 Once, the experience has been finalized, we'll discuss about the implementation.